abinit/abipy_book/abipy_book/abinit_input.md

 print("spacegroup found by Abinit:", abistruct.abi_spacegroup)
 ```

-To get the list of possible parallel configurations for this input up to 5 max_ncpus
+To get the list of possible parallel configurations for this input up to 5 {{max_ncpus}}

 ```{code-cell}
 inp["paral_kgb"] = 1